Cloud-Computing-Spring-2025/hive-employee-data-analysis-Manisha8901/README.md

     FROM employees
 ) ranked_employees WHERE salary_rank <= 3;
 ```
 ---

-Let me know if you need further adjustments!
+Let me know if you need further modifications!
+You can now directly copy this into your `README.md` file.